 b.
 After the recipient has arrived in Taiwan and submitted evidence of the cost of their plane ticket to Taiwan, and their boarding pass, or flight ticket stub, a written request for reimbursement which must include a receipt may be submitted to the MOE.

 d.
 Expenditure requests, payments, verification, and finalization of accounts pertaining to STRA awards must be handled as stipulated in the MOE Operation Directions Governing Approval of Budget Appropriations and Finalization of Accounts for Subsidies, Endowments,

-1. The recipient must undertake research at a registered university, college, or research institute affiliated with the MOE.
-During the research period, the recipient must actively participate in related academic activities in Taiwan.
+1. The recipient must undertake research at a registered university, college, or research institute affiliated with the MOE, and the recipient must actively participate in related academic activities in Taiwan during the research period.

 3. The recipient is not permitted to undertake any paid work or to accept any other award or subsidy from any other government agency or academic institution during the period they are undertaking research in Taiwan.